 Do you have health risk factors for type 2 diabetes?
 The incidence of type 2 diabetes has doubled over the past three decades, according to the Framingham Heart Study.
-Although the causes of type 2 diabetes are unknown, there are some key risk factors.
+Although some of the causes of type 2 diabetes remain unknown, there are some known key risk factors.
 These health risk factors can increase your chances of getting this increasingly common type of diabetes.

 It is estimated that 70 to 80 million Americans have insulin resistance syndrome -- a risk factor for type 2 diabetes.
 Once you learn more about insulin resistance, you may want to initiate some of the recommended lifestyle changes that can help decrease your chances of getting this serious problem.

 Diabetes is a lifelong companion.
 Sometimes a complication like diabetic nerve pain takes time to resolve, and you may want to try different treatments and medications before finding one that works for you.

 First, make sure you're doing the best job you can of controlling your blood sugar, exercising regularly, and keeping your weight normal.
 If you still have pain, numbness, or discomfort in your feet or hands (called peripheral neuropathy), you may need to turn to medications to soothe your nerve...